wessaunders/coding-guidelines/react-guidelines.md

 - All components should always be defined as a directory, named with pascal casing.
   - The main component file should be component name.js
-  - The main stylesheet should be named component name.module.css
+  - Component styles should be located within a component name.module.css file in the same directory as the component’s JavaScript
 ```
 Lightsaber
 |--lightsaber.js